django-stars/plankton/README.md

 ## TODO
-Prodject currently under developing and there are lot of things to do:
+Project currently under developing and there are lot of things to do:

-1. Test coverage
+1. debug mode
-2. wkhtmltopdf errors handling
+2. HTTP OPTIONS
 3. logging
 4. security
 5. ...